 - The replacement of lost or damaged prescriptions.
-Stolen medications will be covered at the benefit program rate when accompanied by a police report. - Drugs prescribed for the treatment of sexual dysfunction. - Drugs to enhance libido function. - · Enteral feedings, food supplements, lactose-free foods, specialized formulas, vitamins and/or minerals that do not require a prescription are not covered, even if they are required to maintain weight or strength and regardless of whether these are prescribed by a physician.

-- Drugs used for experimental or investigational purposes.

-- · Drugs used for cosmetic purposes.

-- Drugs not included in the Patient Protection and Affordable Care Act that can be purchased without a prescription.

-- Medicinal foods (regardless of whether they require a prescription or not).

-- Insulin pumps and insulin pump supplies.

-- Prescriptions ordered or provided by a member of your immediate family.

-- Histamine H2 Receptor Antagonist (H2RA) drugs for members one year of age or older.

-- Proton Pump Inhibitor (PPI) drugs for members one year of age or older.

-- Nasal corticosteroid drugs.

-- Medical devices approved via the FDA 510(k) Premarket Notification review process.

-- Unapproved prescription drugs that do not have FDA approval such as drugs grandfathered, DESI, or GRAS/E.

-- Viscosupplementation and intra-articular hyluronate products.
+Stolen medications will be covered at the benefit program rate when accompanied by a police report. - Drugs prescribed for the treatment of sexual dysfunction. - Drugs to enhance libido function. - Enteral feedings, food supplements, lactose-free foods, specialized formulas, vitamins and/or minerals that do not require a prescription are not covered, even if they are required to maintain weight or strength and regardless of whether these are prescribed by a physician. - Drugs used for experimental or investigational purposes. - Drugs used for cosmetic purposes. - Drugs not included in the Patient Protection and Affordable Care Act that can be purchased without a prescription. - Medicinal foods (regardless of whether they require a prescription or not). - Insulin pumps and insulin pump supplies with the exception of Omnipod Dash, Omnipod 5 G6. - Prescriptions ordered or provided by a member of your immediate family. - Histamine H2 Receptor Antagonist (H2RA) drugs for members one year of age or older. - Proton Pump Inhibitor (PPI) drugs for members one year of age or older. - Nasal corticosteroid drugs. - Medical devices approved via the FDA 510(k) Premarket Notification review process. - Unapproved prescription drugs that do not have FDA approval such as drugs grandfathered, DESI, or GRAS/E. - Viscosupplementation and intra-articular hyluronate products. - Aduhelm

-- Aduhelm

-- Amondys 45

-- Emflaza

-- Exondys 51

-- Makena

-- Vvondvs 53

-- · Weight loss products